 - last entrance 5:30 pm.

-We are only closed on 25 December, 1 and 2 January.
+We are only closed on December25, and January 1 and 2.
 We also remain closed in stormy weather or other extreme circumstances, but that is always announced on our website.

 From Brussels-North train station, line 250 or 251, bus stop Plantentuin Meise.
 Plan your route here.